Neutron Stars and the Cosmological Constant Problem: Conclusions and Future Prospects

 \section{Conclusions and Future Prospects}

 The gravitational aether theory provides a possible solution to the cosmological constant problem.
 The structure of neutron stars is related to their nuclear properties (the equation of state) as well as the theory describing gravity.
 Therefore, the aether theory can be tested in the light of mass-radius measurements of these stars.
 In this paper, we solved the aether theory's equations of stellar structure for two equations of state of nuclear matter (AP3 and FPS) and found the mass-radius relation of neutron stars based on these two EOS, and compared this with the mass-radius relation given by general relativity.
 The FPS equation of state gave mass-radius relations that both for general relativity and the aether theory, were incompatible with the 1.97 $\pm$ 0.04 M$_\odot$ neutron star observed by Demorest et al.\ \cite{demorest}.
 The mass-radius relations given by the aether theory and general relativity on the basis of the AP3 equation of state were both compatible with this observation.
 We saw that for this equation of state the aether predicts a maximum mass that is 16\% less than the maximum mass predicted by general relativity.
 We also found the modified equation of state of neutron stars given by the aether theory and based on that explained why the mass-radius relation given by the aether theory falls below the one given by general relativity.
 It is important to note that there are other equations of state such as the one calculated by M\"uller et al.\ \cite{muller} (and others mentioned in \cite{lattimer2001}) that do also agree with the Demorest et al.\ measured pulsar mass.

-Because of the uncertainty in the equation of state we can not make definite comparisons between the aether theory and general relativity at the moment.
+In addition, including the effect of hyperons and quarks in the equation of state (e.g.\ \cite{alford, prakashhyperon, glendenning85, balberg, glendenning99, pandharipande75}) can have a similar effect to the aether in lowering the maximum mass of neutron stars.
+For example, it is shown in \cite{alford} that a hybrid (nuclear+quark matter) star can have a mass-radius relationship very similar to that predicted for a star made of purely nucleonic matter.
+The authors obtain hybrid stars as heavy as 2 M$_\odot$ for reasonable values of their model parameters.
+Due to these uncertainties in the equation of state we can not make definite comparisons between the aether theory and general relativity at the moment.